hipay/hipay-enterprise-sdk-prestashop/CONTRIBUTING.md

 Contributions to the HiPay Enterprise module for PrestaShop - 1.7.x - 8.x should be made via GitHub [pull requests][pull-requests] and discussed using GitHub [issues][issues].

-This repository is a mirror of a private repository for this plugin, so we are not able to merge your PRs directly in GitHub.
-Any open PRs will be added to the main repository and closed in GitHub.
-Any contributor will be credited in the plugin's changelog.

 ## Before you start

 If you would like to make a significant change, please open